- Homosexuality

 LGBT topics are not explicitly mentioned (nor illegal to be taught even if they were mentioned), but could be interpreted as being divisive.

-Right to change legal gender in South Dakota is legal, surgery not required.
+Right to change legal gender in South Dakota is legal, no restrictions.

 Legal recognition of non-binary gender in South Dakota is not legally recognized.